bharatnc/bharatnc.github.io/_posts/2017-09-12-Note-background-process.markdown

 title: "Short post on running background processes"
 date: "2017-09-12"
 slug: "background and nohup"
 description: "This is a very very short post for running background processes.
-What does nohup does and how it is different from running a process by using &.
+What does nohup do and how it is different from running a process by using &.
 Short read."
 category:
   - Linux
 tags: